stadium-software/theming-kit/README.md

 ## Upgrading
 To upgrade this module

+1. Commit your variables file
-1. Pull the latest repo
+2. Pull the latest repo
-2. If you have made changes to the *theming-variables.css* file in your local repo, merge them
+3. If you have made changes to the *theming-variables.css* file in your local repo, merge them
-3. If new variables were added to the *theming-variables.css* file, change them as you see fit or ignore them
+4. If new variables were added to the *theming-variables.css* file, change them as you see fit or ignore them
-4. Drag the updated *theming-variables.css* file into the EmbeddedFiles folder of your application
+5. Drag the updated *theming-variables.css* file into the EmbeddedFiles folder of your application
 6. Drag the *theming.css* file into the EmbeddedFiles folder of your application
 7. Drag the *theming-fallbacks-default-theme.css* or *theming-fallbacks-grey-theme.css* file into the EmbeddedFiles folder of your application
 8. Select "Overwrite" when prompted in Stadium

-## ToDo
-1. Remove !important from theme stylesheets and from kit
-2. Remove & .page-content display bug when fixed